 DBT Therapy for Teens at Stonewater

-When your child’s emotions feel unpredictable or overwhelming, it can seem like nothing slows the intensity.
-DBT therapy (Dialectical Behavior Therapy) offers something different: structure, clarity, and practical tools that help him regain control.
+When your child’s emotions feel unpredictable or overwhelming, it can seem like nothing slows the impulsivity or intensity.
+Dialectical Behavior Therapy (DBT) offers something different: structure, clarity, and practical tools that help your teenager regain control.

-At Stonewater Adolescent Recovery Center, DBT for substance abuse and emotional regulation is not theoretical.
-It is a skill-based, evidence-driven approach designed to help teenage boys manage difficult emotions without turning to substances or destructive behaviors.
+At Stonewater Adolescent Recovery Center, DBT for emotional regulation or substance abuse is not theoretical.
+It is a skill-based, evidence-driven approach designed to help teenagers manage difficult emotions without turning to substances or destructive behaviors.
 The approach helps create space, mindfulness, and healthy responses to stressors.

 What is DBT Therapy?

-DBT therapy is a structured form of cognitive-behavioral therapy developed for individuals who experience emotions more intensely and react more quickly than their peers.
+DBT therapy is a structured form of cognitive behavioral therapy developed for individuals who are experiencing emotions more intensely and perhaps reacting more quickly than their peers.

-The word “dialectical” refers to balance — accepting your child exactly as he is while also guiding him toward meaningful change.
+The word “dialectical” refers to balance — accepting your child exactly as they are while also guiding them toward meaningful change.

 At Stonewater, DBT therapy is fully integrated into the treatment environment.
-Every clinician and staff member is trained in DBT principles.
+Every clinician and direct care staff member is trained in DBT skills from each of four core clinical modules.
 This creates a consistent, personalized framework where skills are reinforced throughout the day — not just discussed in therapy sessions.

 The Four Core Skills of DBT Therapy